| Read Time: 4 minutes | Marriage

 common law marriage

-If you have questions about common law marriage in Texas, don’t hesitate to contact The Law Offices Of Kyle Robbins today.
+If you have questions about common law marriage in Texas, don’t hesitate to contact Robbins Estate Law.

 What Is Common-Law Marriage?

 Texas does not require a couple to be together for a certain period of time to be common-law married.
-Instead, common-law marriage has four legal requirements:
+Instead, common-law marriage arises when the following four legal requirements are present:

 • Both spouses agreed to be married;